Whakamaru Caldera

-The Whakamaru Caldera which was created in a massive eruption with a VEI of 8 is approximately 30 by 40 km in size and is located in the North Island of New Zealand.
+Whakamaru Caldera was created in a massive supereruption 335,000 years ago and is approximately 30 by 40 km in size and is located in the North Island of New Zealand.
 It now contains active geothermal areas as well as the later Maroa Caldera.

 Geography

 The Whakamaru Caldera covers an area larger than the younger Taupō Volcano to its south and indeed the rims overlap.
 To its north the more recent eruptive centres have sometimes been grouped as the Mokai Ring Complex or Maroa Volcanic Centre.
 It contains to its north east the more recently active Maroa Caldera with the Ben Lomond Dome being outside the southern border of the Maroa Caldera but definitely a feature of the Whakamaru Caldera.